 A local estate agent/letting agent can assess the expected monthly rental income of your property.
 Ideally choose a letting agent registered with ARLA (The Association of Residential Letting Agents).
 The rental income has a significant impact on the amount you can borrow, so it’s important to get a very accurate figure.

 It might be possible to port your existing residential mortgage to your new residential property.
 Likewise, it might be feasible for your existing lender to grant you consent to let your existing property.
 Therefore, it makes sense to speak with your existing lender, in addition to seeking independent advice from your mortgage advisor.

-4. Book your free, no obligation consultation with your dedicated mortgage adviser who will advise you of your best options on Tel 01736 366550 or email firstname.lastname@example.org
+4. Book your free, no obligation consultation with your dedicated mortgage adviser who will advise you of your options on Tel 01736 366550 or email firstname.lastname@example.org

-Your Harris Begley mortgage advisor will find the best mortgage solutions available for you and will manage your mortgage applications through to completion in order to ensure a fast, smooth process.
+Your Harris Begley mortgage advisor will find the mortgage solutions available for you and will manage your mortgage applications through to completion in order to ensure a fast, smooth process.